polterguy/phosphorusfive/plugins/p5.events/README.md

 if you wish for them to still be acccessible.

 In System42, this is easily done, by creating a "startup" file, which is executed during startup somehow.
-Either by putting your *[create-event]* invocations inside a Hyperlisp file, inside of your "/system42/startup/" folder, or by putting your event creational logic, inside your _app's_
+Either by putting your *[create-event]* invocations inside a Hyperlambda file, inside of your "/system42/startup/" folder, or by putting your event creational logic, inside your _app's_
 "startup.hl" file, inside of your "/system42/your-app/" folder.

 This dynamic trait of p5.lambda, allows you to dynamically create Active Events, during runtime of your application, without requiring a